sophia4422/coding-quiz/README.md

 # Quiz Theme

 When the homework was first presented, I wanted to make the quiz about music.
 I had an idea of doing a black/green Spotify inspired design.
 The questions would involve, finish the lyric, guess the album cover, name that song etc. However, for the purposes of time constraints I thought it would be in my best interest to neglect the css and focus more on the functionality of Javascript, as this is my weak point.
-What good is a pretty quiz if it does not work? ........

 I did not want my quiz to focus solely on code related questions, since this was not mandatory to the brief and also has been done multiple times.
 I decided instead to do a random, general knowledge quiz, with coding included.
 I started with four basic questions:

-Question 1: What is the capital of Brazil?
+**Question 1: What is the capital of Brazil?**
-Answers: Brasilia, Rio de Janeiro, São Paulo, Ouro Preto
+<br> Answers: Brasilia, Rio de Janeiro, São Paulo, Ouro Preto

 <details closed>
 <summary>Answer to Question 1</summary>